 - 1. Submit a completed Application for Admission. - 2.
-Submit written approval from a parent/ guardian and from a high school counselor or principal on the Permission Form for High School Student. - 3.
-Complete COMPASS testing or submit ACT scores.
-Course placement is mandatory based on the COMPASS or ACT scores. - 4.
+Submit completed DMACC Permission Form for High School Student. - Complete COMPASS testing or submit ACT scores.
+Course placement is based on the COMPASS or ACT scores. - 4.
 Meet with a DMACC advisor or counselor prior to registration.